So you’re interested in starting intermittent fasting or maybe you have a family member or friend that’s interested in starting it.

 As well that can improve your look so in addition to helping out your skin helping out your appearance in that regard there are other benefits too like your nails your hair all kinds of things simply because of the nutrient uptake that occurs

-So without going into exquisite detail basically you have these physiological functions that occur mainly because of the release of what are called Catecholamine Adrenaline Norepinephrine.
-Stuff like that that allow your body to tap into fat stores and preserve muscle.
+So without going into exquisite detail basically you have these physiological functions that occur mainly because of the release of what is called Catecholamine Adrenaline Norepinephrine.
+Stuff like that that allows your body to tap into fat stores and preserve muscle.
 When you go an extended period of time it allows your body to start tapping into its fat reserves plain and simple.